Casey Netball Association

 d) All male players must wear the same colour shorts.
 Male players must wear plain shorts of team uniform or black colour and a shirt of team uniform colour and style.

-f) Gloves may not be worn at any time.
-A medical condition may be accepted but the player must provide a medical certificate and seek approval from the board.
-Upon approval from the board the player will be issued a card from the Association which they must show to the umpire prior to the match commencing.
-Gloves cannot have rubber grip.
+e) Gloves may not be worn at any time.
+A medical condition may be accepted but the player must provide a medical certificate and seek approval from the Board.
+Upon approval from the Board the player will be issued a card from the Association which they must show to the umpire prior to the match commencing.

 10. Player Ineligibility